 Cushing is a somewhat small city located in the state of Oklahoma.
 With a population of 7,867 people and two constituent neighborhoods, Cushing is the 51st largest community in Oklahoma.

-Cushing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cushing is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cushing who work in office and administrative support (13.99%), management occupations (8.87%), and sales jobs (8.69%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cushing is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cushing is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Cushing who work in office and administrative support (14.82%), sales jobs (9.65%), and teaching (8.73%).

 As is often the case in a small city, Cushing doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Cushing with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.96% of adults in Cushing have a bachelor's degree or advanced degree.
+The percentage of people in Cushing with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.80% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Cushing in 2010 was $17,917, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,668 for a family of four.
+The per capita income in Cushing in 2010 was $17,841, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $71,364 for a family of four.
 However, Cushing contains both very wealthy and poor people as well.

 The most common language spoken in Cushing is English.
 Other important languages spoken here include Spanish and Native American languages.